jina-ai/docs/chapters/tutorials/index.rst

 .. image:: res/plot_flow1.png
    :width: 600

-You can see a Flow with two pods, but what if you have many pods? this can quickly become very messy, so it is better to name the Executors with `name='CoolName`.
+You can see a `Flow` with two `Executors`, but what if you have many `Executors`? this can quickly become very messy, so it is better to name the `Executors` with `name='CoolName`.
 So in our example, we use:

 .. code-block:: python

     from jina import Flow

-    f = (
+    flow = (
             Flow()
             .add(name='MyTransformer', uses=MyTransformer)
             .add(name='MyIndexer', uses=MyIndexer)
             .plot('our_flow.svg')
         )

-Now if you run this, you should have a Flow that is more explicit:
+Now if you run this, you should have a `Flow` that is more explicit:

 .. image:: res/plot_flow2.png
    :width: 600